secretstartups/handbook/content/job-families/security/security-leadership.md

 #### VP of Security Requirements

-GitLab’s VP of Security must have all of the following attributes.
+GitLab’s VPs of Security must have all of the following attributes.

 Must-haves:
 - Relevant, progressive experience managing information security teams